observablehq/framework/docs/charts/cell.md

 # Cell chart

-Copy the code snippet below, paste into a JavaScript code block, then substitute your own data to create a heatmap using the [cell mark](https://observablehq.com/plot/marks/cell) from [Observable Plot](https://observablehq.com/plot/).
+Copy the code snippet below, paste into a JavaScript code block, then substitute your own data to create a cell chart using the [cell mark](https://observablehq.com/plot/marks/cell) from [Observable Plot](https://observablehq.com/plot/).

 ```js echo
 Plot.plot({